• Skip to primary navigation

 Home » Recipes » St. Patrick's Day

-If you want to make a cute treat with your kids this St. Patrick's Day try out these Shamrock Rice Krispie Treat Pops!
+If you want to share a cute treat with your kids this St. Patrick's Day, make these Shamrock Rice Krispie Treat Pops!
 Each shamrock-shaped marshmallow cereal treat is dipped in green candy melts and is decorated with a cute smiley face.

 White chocolate coated shamrock rice krispie treat pops with cute smiley faces.

-It's been quite a while since I've decorated rice Krispies treat pops for a holiday, and I thought St. Patrick's Day would be the perfect time to break out the marshmallows and crisp rice cereal and whip up a batch of shamrock-shaped cereal treats.
+It's been quite a while since I've decorated rice krispie treats for a holiday, and I thought St. Patrick's Day would be the perfect time to break out the marshmallows and crisp rice cereal and whip up a batch of shamrock-shaped cereal treats.

-Each of these shamrock Rice Krispie treat lollipops is made by dipping a homemade marshmallow cereal treat into green candy melts.
+Each of these shamrock-shaped rice krispie treats is made by dipping a homemade marshmallow cereal treat into green candy melts.
 Then, the green-colored white chocolate-coated shamrock treats are decorated with cute smiley faces.

 I just can't resist adding faces to my treats even when making something like a shamrock.
 A cute smiley face just makes everything cuter.